lucasgerads/blog/content/blog/TL07xx/index.md

 ---

 It took me a while to figure out how TI creates part numbers of the TL07xx family of op amps.
-I couldn't find a comprehensive description anywhere, so I made a table to explain the significance of the different sections of the part number.
+All this information is available on TI's datasheets and website, however the information is a little bit scattered and I couldn't find a comprehensive description anywhere, so I made a table to explain the significance of the different sections of the part number.
 Upon first glance, it's hard to differentiate between a TL074ACDRE4 and a TL074BCDRG4.
 This is what I've been able to figure out:

 <table>
     <thead>